AdrianPrzychodzien/e-commerce-platform/README.md

 ![e-commerce platform](client/src/assets/demo.jpg)

+## This project was built during React JS course

 # E-commerce platform

 This e-commerce project has navigation and routing which takes user to different categories of pages.